-Spring is fast approaching and the gloomy days of winter will soon be over meaning our gardens and surroundings will be buzzing with all sorts of weird and wonderful invertebrates!
-To welcome this seasonal change, our Bug of the Month is the Dark-edged bee-fly.
+Let’s celebrate the Dark-edged Bee-fly (Bombylius major).
 Why you ask?
 Buglife’s CEO, Matt Shardlow, said recently ‘When I see bee-flies hovering in front of purple ground ivy flowers, drinking nectar with their long straight tongues, then I know that spring has definitely and firmly arrived’.
-Our Bug of the Month couldn’t have been any other critter!

 Latin name: Bombylius major